-Operating revenues consist mainly of direct revenue sources and/or charges for services applicable to that fund.
+Operating revenues consist mainly of direct revenue sources and/or charges for services applicable to that fund's ongoing operations.
+All revenue and expenses not meeting this definition are reported as nonoperating revenues and expenses.

 Encumbrance Accounting

 Encumbrances are not liabilities and, therefore, are not recorded as expenditures until receipt of material or service.
 For budgetary purposes, appropriations lapse at fiscal year-end.
 The District does not utilize encumbrance accounting for its general fund.